Palmview

 Palmview has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely impacting the area.
-Notable projects include Palmview State Schools Complex, Aussie World Water Park Expansion, Harmony at Palmview, and Village Green Palmview.
-The following details projects likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 19 projects that may impact this region.
+Notable ones include Palmview State Schools Complex, Aussie World Water Park Expansion, Harmony at Palmview, and Village Green Palmview.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.